Your Ultimate Guide to Visiting Iceland in October

 October is the end of summer, so all the animals, including whales and puffins, are migrating for winter.
 While puffins are no longer visible during this month, there are still opportunities to spot whales.

-Many marine animals remain along the coasts during this time, and the relatively warmer waters of October offer opportunities for sightings.
 To get the best chance to see these animals, you should start your whale-watching tour from Reykjavik or Húsavík in the north.
 Tours generally take around 3 hours.
 And, in addition to humpback whales, you might also spot blue whales, minke whales, and even orcas.

 But be sure to wear thick and warm clothing, as the boat tours can get very chilly!